Skip to Content

 Before the protocol treats results as distributable revenue, the platform deducts:

-• Creator rewards — typically settled weekly and based on creator terms tied to game performance
+• Creator rewards — settled weekly, based on creator terms tied to game performance

-• Affiliate commissions — typically settled weekly and based on referred player losses or other campaign terms
+• Affiliate commissions — settled weekly, based on referred player losses or other campaign terms

 • VIP cashback — loss-based and applied according to the relevant reward schedule